vberta/DeepCore/README.md

 	- ```vim ../training/DeepCore.py```
 	- model.load_weights('../Training1103/Deepcore_train_1103.h5')
 - Run prediction command from Training1103 directory so the output is there: ```python ../training/DeepCore.py --input /eos/uscms/store/user/hichemb/RelValQCD_Pt_1800_2400_14/DeepCoreTrainingSample/211017_181642/0000/DeepCoreValidationSample.root --predict --output```
+- If your run into memory issues loading the validation sample:
+	- ssh to the gpu server where you ran your training and copy your testing file to Training1103
+	- Since running validation requires a cmssw environment do the following:
+	- ```cd ~/nobackup/princeton/project2/CMSSW_10_2_5/src/DeepCore/Training1107/```
+	- ```cmsenv```
+	- cd back to Training1103 directory in gpu scratch
+	- Now you may run validation using the same command: ```python ../training/DeepCore.py --input DeepCoreTestingSample.root --predict --output```
 - Output from validation:
   	- DeepCore_prediction_ev673.6.npz: returned by prediction, file used to make root and pdf files
 	- DeepCore_mapValidation_ev673.6.root: hit maps in root